kinderp/co2/README.md

 R1 R2  R3   R4  R5     R6  R7  R8                           (R) (R) (R) (R)  R)    (R) (R)  R)
 ```

-it's a n-ary tree and seems a kind of filesystem structure.
+Itt's a n-ary tree and seems a kind of filesystem structure.
+It doesn't matter meaning of all the nodes for the moment, main concept here is that we wanna model our deployment(s) with
+a tree data structure.

 A procedure (recursive?!) can perform a kind of tree traversal:
 `R1->R2->R3->R4->R5->sub1->R6->R7->R8->sub2->vpc1->`